ASTM C1366 Tensile Strength Testing for Monolithic Advanced Ceramics

 Scope

 ASTM C1366 is relevant to monolithic advanced ceramics and includes both cylindrical and flat tensile specimens.
-It is the standard of choice for evaluating tensile properties under uniaxial loading, particularly at high temperatures up to 1800°F, to determine the mechanical performance and failure of these materials when subjected to heating.
+It is the standard of choice for evaluating tensile properties under uniaxial loading, particularly at high temperatures up to 1800°F, to determine the mechanical performance and failure of these materials under heating.

 Applications